 There are several key elements of nutrition it’s important to consider to maximise performance.
-For endurance training, your calorie intake should reflect the total volume of training, which is known as ‘periodising’ the training diet.
-Your plan should typically be divided into three, depending on the volume of training on that day.
+The main focus with endurance training is to match your fuelling to the volume of training - this is known as 'periodising' the training diet.
+Your nutrition should look different on each day...

 1. What to eat on rest & easy training days